underscoreio/essential-slick/src/pages/7-plain_sql.md

 ```

 The compiler wants a `String` for each row, because that's what we've declared the result to be.
-However it is found, via the database, that the query will return `(String,Int)` rows.
+However it has found, via the database, that the query will return `(String,Int)` rows.

 If we had omitted the type declaration, the action would have the inferred type of `DBIO[Seq[(String,Int)]]`.
 So if you want to catch these kinds of mismatches, it's good practice to declare the type you expect when using `tsql`.